ben-blance/UnZp/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/ben-blance/UnZp)
+1. Download the latest release from the [UnZp Site](https://github.com/ben-blance/UnZp)
 2. Extract the files to a folder of your choice.
 3. Run the application by double-clicking on `UnZp.exe`